siscomando/sc-header/README.md

 ### Step 1: Use 'core-header' class
 Use the class 'core-header' to the core-header-panel shadow DOM to make the select in content tag correctly.
 This is way that we have to apply effects.
 It's "polymized"!
-Internally this occurs if you to use core-header-panel:
+Internally this occurs if you to use core-header-panel because of this:
 ```
 <content select="core-toolbar, .core-header"></content>
 ```